hotwired-laravel/turbo-laravel/README.md

     </a>
 </p>

+<a name="introduction"></a>
+## Introduction

 This package gives you a set of conventions to make the most out of [Hotwire](https://hotwire.dev/) in Laravel (inspired by the [turbo-rails](https://github.com/hotwired/turbo-rails) gem).

-There is a [companion application](https://github.com/tonysm/turbo-demo-app) that shows how to use the package and its conventions in your application.
+There is a [companion application](https://github.com/tonysm/turbo-demo-app) that shows how to use the package and its conventions.

 <a name="installation"></a>
 ## Installation